-After managing to put together a healthy breakfast and lunch, it can seem like far too much to dream up a nutritious dinner after a long day.
-However, meal prepping can help you avoid succumbing to a convenience option like frozen pizza or a takeout menu.
+After managing to put together a nutritious breakfast and lunch, it can seem like far too much to dream up a homemade dinner after a long day.
+But meal prepping can help you avoid succumbing to a convenience option like frozen pizza or takeout.

-"We are often restricted by time or stress, and planning healthy meals can save time, effort and energy — making the healthy choice the easy choice," says Mary-Catherine Stockman, RD.
+"We are often restricted by time or stress, and planning healthy meals can save time, effort and energy — making the healthy choice the easy choice," Mary-Catherine Stockman, RD, tells LIVESTRONG.com.
 Plus, planning and prepping meals can help you feel empowered about your health and more in control of your food choices, she adds.

 Dinner Meal Prep Tips